metaspace2020/metaspace/metaspace/webapp/docs/src/features/spatial-pattern-analysis/spatial-segmentation.md

 ## When to use it

 - When you want to explore an unfamiliar tissue without prior knowledge of its molecular landscape.
-- When you want to identify tissue regions — such as tumor margins, infiltration zones, or tissue layers — based on metabolite co-localization rather than histology.
+- When you want to identify tissue regions (such as tumor margins, infiltration zones, or tissue layers) based on metabolite co-localization rather than histology.
 - When you want to generate data-driven ROIs as the starting point for downstream differential analysis.
 - When you want to validate or challenge histology-based tissue boundaries using molecular evidence.
 - When you want a rapid molecular summary of a dataset, particularly during quality assessment of a new sample batch.